 This is what I use to keep my phone dry when running in the rain.
 For being so inexpensive, this bag works extremely well.
 Even in heavy downpours, I’ve never had even one drop of water leak into the bag.
 Aside from its most important function of keeping my phone dry, I love that this bag is small and easy to carry.
 I can also still use my phone’s touch screen through the bag’s plastic coating, eliminating the possibility of rain exposure by needing to open it mid-run.
 The one note with this bag is that it doesn’t accommodate wired headphones well.
 I use this bag in conjunction with the Travelon Waterproof Headphones, which are wired.
 I have to do quite a bit of adjustment and finagling to position the wire so that I can snap the bag closed.
 This is no fault to either the bag or headphones, but something to keep in mind should you plan on using both of these products together.

-Clothing for running in the rain
+Clothing - rain gear for running

 To be honest, I’m a runner who often only wears shorts and a tank top when running in the rain.
 I like the feel of the rain on my skin and